pulseq-cest/BMsim_challenge/README.md

   2) The simulation results from all participants are [collected online](https://docs.google.com/spreadsheets/d/1JN7VN-f1ktDrJgokb0FlUFwkH0MWYlPA_jSfnQoFOVc/)
   3) An [online evaluation script](https://colab.research.google.com/drive/1csiIjK-fiftdb7OwvJ84gWuv8lLADgv7) enables a live comparison and validation against all other results

-In the first study, we have chosen 3 different preparation schemes consisting of single block/CW pulses and 2 different pool systems resultung in 4 different simulation cases (cases 1 - 4).
-More infos and a summary of our findings and achievements can be found in the [abstract](ISMRM_Abstract_BMsim.pdf) and [slides](ISMRM_slides.pdf) from the ISMRM 2023.
+In the first study (cases 1-4), we compared four preparation schemes, long and short block/CW saturation plus WASABI, on two pool systems (2-pool creatine and 5-pool white matter).
+Further information and a summary of findings from the first round can be found in the [abstract](ISMRM_Abstract_BMsim.pdf) and [slides](ISMRM_slides.pdf) from ISMRM 2023.

-The second study (cases 5 - 8) covers more complex cases including shaped pulses and pulse trains.
-An abstract submission for the ISMRM 2024 is planned.
+The second study (cases 5-8) covers more complex cases including shaped Gaussian pulses and pulse trains.

+A manuscript submission to MRM is planned.

 ## Simulation results